icapps/flutter_secure_file_storage/README.md

 An implementation for flutter secure file storage.
 For example keychain has a soft limit of 4kb.
 Using the file system instead we can store much larger content

-AES encryption is used to encrypt the data.
-The keys are generated using the [encrypt](https://pub.dev/packages/encrypt) package and stored using the [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) package
+AES/GCM/NoPadding encryption is used to encrypt the data.
+The keys are generated using the [encrypt](https://pub.dev/packages/encrypt) package, encrypted by [pointycastle](https://pub.dev/packages/pointycastle) package and stored using the [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) package

 ## Usage